Passing Time No. 1, 2017 (excerpt)

 Audio: Silent

-In Passing Time, a man walks along the shores of lake Maynara in Tanzania.
-It is December, there has not been rain and the land is mostly dry.
+In Passing Time, a man walks along the shores of lake Maynard in Tanzania.
+It is December, there has not been rain and the land is dry.
 It is the colour of yellow ash.
 Closer to us however there is still the remnant of wilting green grass that is in the process of drying.
 In the distance are mountains and trees.
 The sun has yet to arrive to illuminate them – for now they are hues of dark greenish grey.
 The morning sun is shifting, and the distant mountains cast shadows that move and transform the colour of the land with the passing time.
 It happens quietly and subtly – we hardly see the transformation.
-However, if we shift our gaze away for a time and return to the sight we will discover a whole new colour scheme.
+However, if we shift our gaze away for a time and return to the sight we will note a whole new colour scheme.

 At one point he will slow down, shift his weight, lift both his arms, and continue to walk.
 As he walks, he appears smaller and smaller.
 He becomes enveloped in shadow.
 His robe no longer appears red.
 The whole vista darkens.
 The sun has moved behind the clouds.
-We do not know this but we can assume it.
-His image gets smaller and smaller as he continues on his journey.
+We do not know this, but we can assume it.
+His image gets smaller and smaller as he continues his journey.
 He is now a mark in nature.